 Industry standard: most manufacturers do not cover labor costs as a part of their warranty agreement.

-Unfortunately, most solar panel warranties do not cover labor costs.
-The best solar panel warranties will cover these costs entirely, or up to a certain amount (i.e., $600 over the course of your warranty term).
+While most manufacturers won’t pay for labor, some companies do!
+The best solar panel warranties will cover these costs entirely, or up to a certain amount (e.g., $600 over the course of your warranty term).

 Shipping of parts